 the souvenir shop and exhibition at the Visitor Centre.

-note: the itinerary is reversed from mid-March to mid-October.
+note: the itinerary is reversed for tours from 20 October.

 at Stonehenge, walking tour of Bath, services of experienced tour guide.|

 have many departure